ee190455/hello-world/README.md

-so if i ever miss more than like four or five days without mentioning it. the cops............................ i am the exception eve
+so if i ever miss more than like four or five days without mentioning it. the cops............................ i am the exception eve to the neighbor i just lashed out at. i truly am sorry i will slow down